karuppiah7890/blog/content/posts/intro-one-time-passwords.md

 same thing as the ways in which OTP is used - if you have a matching use case and it makes sense for your application - go ahead, use it!

-I think that OTPs over SMS / Calls is pretty ubiqutous probably because of the way our phone is too close to us, and hence our phone number.
+I think that OTPs over SMS / Calls for login with phone number is pretty ubiqutous.
+It's probably because of the way our phone is too close to us, and hence our phone number.
 Not all of us - all ages, all kinds of people, from different countries, cultures etc, would be using something like email and email inboxes, and read emails.
 But a lot of us would surely call people using phones, receive calls, probably send and/ read SMS, probably use WhatsApp.
 Given this fact, a lot of the applications are trying to get a hold of the phone numbers of users, to send Ads, promotions, etc through SMS, calls, WhatsApp and any medium that links to your phone number.

 For some applications, phone number is probably a key element in the application.
 For example - transport apps like Uber, Ola (in India) need to